martinbudden/BabyCube/BC200/readme.md

 I recommend using a 0.6mm nozzle for printing all the parts, but especially the for the large parts.

+### Parts in proximity to heat sources

+A number of parts are in proximity with heat sources, namely the hotend, the heated bed and the motors.
+Ideally these should be printed in ABS, but I have used PETG with some success.
+These parts are insulated from direct contact with the heat sources, by
+O-rings and cork underlay (for the heated bed) and by cork dampers (for the motors).
+These insulators should not be omitted from the build.

 ### Small parts

 For dimensional accuracy the small parts need to be printed with a layer height of 0.25mm and a first layer height of 0.25mm.